Politics The County Clerk in Essex, New Jersey, was accused of ch... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In this scenario, if the assignment of names is random, each candidate should have a 50% chance of being placed first.
-The observed frequency of Democrats appearing first 40 out of 41 times suggests a deviation from expected probability, raising concerns about the randomness of the selection process.
+In this context, it helps determine how likely it is for Democrats to be assigned the first line on the ballot 40 times out of 41, assuming a fair random selection process.

 Recommended video: